 Here is a picture of my actual room that I based this scaled drawing on.
 Use it to reference the examples in the floor plan drawings.

-Step one – Draw the basic shape of the room
+Drawing the basic shape of a room

 Draw the basic shape of your room on a piece of paper.
 No ruler.
 Just draw out the four walls of your room with a pencil and show the approximation of the doors and windows.

 This is just for your reference.
 You will make the actual scaled drawing on another piece of paper later.

 How to measure your room

 The easiest way to record your measurements is to use a tape measure to measure the actual wall from one end to the other.
 Record the measurements on your drawing in feet and inches.

 Start at the beginning of a wall and measure the distance from there to the beginning of a door, window, or other permanent structure.
 Mark that measurement on your plan.
 See image below.